 - China is the biggest exporter of intermediate manufactured goods and economies dependent on Chinese imports will be disrupted.
-For example, Wuhan hosts hundreds of automotive, hardware, electrical equipment, consumer products and other industries that serve many major manufacturers whose links to the global supply chain now stands severed.
+For example, Wuhan hosts hundreds of automotive, hardware, electrical equipment, consumer products, and other industries that serve many major manufacturers whose links to the global supply chain now stand severed.

 - These are crucial lessons on the importance of having a diversified supply chain.

-- China accounts for about 17% of global GDP and it’s the largest trading partner for most of its neighbours.
+- China accounts for about 17% of the global GDP and it’s the largest trading partner for most of its neighbors.
 Economies dependent on China will be hit the hardest.

 - Impact on supply chain notwithstanding, other sectors like airlines and tourism are directly impacted.
 Markets across the world reacted adversely and fears of a global recession have been stoked.